argilo/gr-nrsc5/README.md

 | 3    | 1+j                 |
 | 4    | 0 (unused channel)  |

+### Layer 1 AM encoder

+This block implements Layer 1 AM (as defined in https://www.nrscstandards.org/standards-and-guidelines/documents/standards/nrsc-5-d/reference-docs/1012s.pdf).
+It takes PIDS and Layer 2 PDUs as input, and produces OFDM symbols as output.
+Only the Hybrid (MA1) mode has been implemented and tested so far.
+The All Digital mode (MA3) is currently under development.

 ## Flowgraphs:

 Several sample flowgraphs are available in the apps folder:

+### FM

 * hd_tx_usrp.grc, hd_tx_usrp.py: tested on a USRP B200
 * hd_tx_hackrf.grc, hd_tx_hackrf.py: tested on a HackRF One
 * hd_tx_rtl_file.grc, hd_tx_rtl_file.py: produces an output file in the format used by https://github.com/theori-io/nrsc5/

+### AM

+* hd_tx_am_hackrf.grc, hd_tx_am_hackrf.py: tested on a HackRF One

 These flowgraphs read a WAV file named sample.wav, which must be encoded at 44,100 samples per second.
 The license for the supplied sample.wav file is as follows: